tr3buchet/gister/README.md

 ## gister - make gists!
 Flüssigkeitshaushalt!

 ### examples
-* post a public gist on public github:
+* post a secret gist on public github:
 `cat doge | gister`
-* post a secret gist on public github:
-`cat doge | gister -s`
-* post a public gist on private github deployment:
+* post a secret gist on private github deployment:
 `cat doge | gister -p`
-* post a secret gist on private github deployment:
-`cat doge | gister -ps`
-* post an anonymous gist on public github:
+* post a secret anonymous gist on public github:
 `cat doge | gister -a`
-* post an anonymous and secret gist on public github:
-` cat doge | gister -as`
-* post an anonymous gist on private github deployment:
+* post a secret anonymous gist on private github deployment:
 `cat doge | gister -ap`
-* post an anonymous and secret gist on private github deployment:
-` cat doge | gister -aps`
-* post a public gist on public github with a command:
+* post a secret gist on public github with a command:
 `cat doge | tail -n4 | gister -c "cat doge | tail -n4"`
-* post a gist of a file on public github:
+* post a secret gist of a file on public github:
 `gister filename.txt`
 * post a secret gist of two files on public github:
-`gister -s lolcats doge.text`
+`gister lolcats doge.text`
-* post an anonymous gist of globbed files on public github:
+* post a secret anonymous gist of globbed files on public github:
 `gister -a *.txt *.py`

 ### usage
+NOTE! all gists are now secret

     gister [-h] [-p] [-s] [-a] [-c COMMAND] [-v] [file [file ...]]

     make gists!